 Dr. Omar Minwalla is a Licensed Psychologist and Clinical Sexologist who specializes in the clinical treatment of compulsive sexual behavior disorders, sexual addiction, infidelity, integrity and conduct disorders, sexual offending, intimate partner abuse, and the resulting traumatic impacts and symptoms experienced by the partner or spouse and family systems.

 He received his doctorate in clinical psychology from the Illinois School of Professional Psychology in Chicago and completed his Post-Doctoral Fellowship in Clinical Sexology at the University of Minnesota Medical School Program in Human Sexuality.
 Dr. Minwalla had the unique professional experience of being trained as a clinical sexologist who also gained years of immersed training in both of the dominant treatment approaches: the compulsive sexual behavior approach (CSB) as well as the sex addiction treatment approach (SA).
 From the outset of his work, Dr. Minwalla has asserted that the use of co-sex addiction as the primary treatment modality for victimized, traumatized partners is based on a damaging and inaccurate assessment of the issues and often does more harm than good for patients.

 Recognizing the limitations of traditional treatment models for compulsive sexual behavior and sexual addiction, in 2009, Dr. Minwalla founded The Institute for Sexual Health (ISH) – the clinic and research organization that advanced the understanding and treatment of compulsive sexual behaviors and sex addiction by focusing on the abuse and trauma associated with these problems.
-Through his work at ISH, Dr. Minwalla developed the Compulsive-Abusive Sexual-Relational Disorders (CASRD) and Trauma Model, which has led to a critical paradigm shift in the treatment of problematic sexual behaviors.
+Through his work at ISH, Dr. Minwalla developed the Deceptive Sexuality and Trauma (DST) Model, which has led to a critical paradigm shift in the treatment of problematic sexual behaviors.

 Publications by Dr. Omar Minwalla